Madhu008/Basic/README.md

 # Basic
-This is repository of basic program
+This is repository for basic program